 There is no tolerance build-up or addiction potential for Antabuse.
 Longer duration of treatment with Antabuse correlates with more potent effects if alcohol is consumed.

 Importantly, Antabuse does not reduce alcohol cravings.
-Unlike other drugs for alcoholism that we have discussed on this site, Antabuse does not relieve symptoms of alcohol withdrawal or post-acute withdrawal (PAWS).
+Unlike other medications for alcoholism that we have discussed on this site, Antabuse does not relieve symptoms of alcohol withdrawal or post-acute withdrawal (PAWS).

 In recent years, Antabuse has often been either replaced by or prescribed in conjunction with the other two drugs that are FDA-approved for treating alcoholism: